Whippoorwill, Oklahoma

 Whippoorwill is an unincorporated community and census-designated place (CDP) in Osage County, Oklahoma, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in northeastern Osage County, on a hill overlooking the west end of Hulah Lake, where the Caney River enters it.
 The Caney is a southeast-flowing tributary of the Verdigris River and part of the Arkansas River watershed.

 Whippoorwill is 3 mi north of Bowring and 24 mi northeast of Pawhuska, the Osage county seat.

 Demographics

+Education

+It is in the Bowring Public School school district.